 Most of us will never forgive GoDaddy – especially because…

 EDIT: This point is still true.
-GoDaddy is still exhibiting behavior that indicates they do not respect privacy or ethics (recent story here)
+GoDaddy is still exhibiting behavior that indicates they do not respect privacy or ethics (recent story here).
+They are a big brand that many argue can do things simply because they are the big brand.

 3. GoDaddy’s Marketing Is (Historically) …Odd